Radisson Blu Hotel ReussenFour stars for sustainability

 The Radisson Blu Hotel Reussen employs more than 100 people during high season and is a training operation for cooks and restaurant and hotel managers.
 It also offers internship and training positions in the areas of food and beverage, reception, front office, service, kitchen and communication.

-Swimming lessons for village children are offered once a week in the hotel’s pool.
+Swimming lessons for village children takes place in the hotel’s pool once a week.